googleforgames/agones/site/content/en/docs/Reference/fleetautoscaler.md

     type: Counter  # Counter based autoscaling
     counter:
       # Key is the name of the Counter.
 Required field.
-      key: players
+      key: rooms
       # BufferSize is the size of a buffer of counted items that are available in the Fleet (available capacity).
       # Value can be an absolute number (ex: 5) or a percentage of the Counter available capacity (ex: 5%).
       # An absolute number is calculated from percentage by rounding up.
 Must be bigger than 0.
 Required field.
       bufferSize: 5
-      # MinCapacity is the minimum aggregate Counter total capacity across the fleet.
+      # MinCapacity is the minimum aggregate Counter available capacity across the fleet.
       # If BufferSize is specified as a percentage, MinCapacity is required and cannot be 0.
       # If non zero, MinCapacity must be smaller than MaxCapacity and must be greater than or equal to BufferSize.
       minCapacity: 10
-      # MaxCapacity is the maximum aggregate Counter total capacity across the fleet.
+      # MaxCapacity is the maximum aggregate Counter available capacity across the fleet.
       # MaxCapacity must be greater than or equal to both MinCapacity and BufferSize.
 Required field.
       maxCapacity: 100
 ```

 A List based autoscaler can be used to autoscale `GameServers` based on the List length and Capacity set on each of the
-GameServers in a Fleet to ensure there is always a buffer of total capacity available.
+GameServers in a Fleet to ensure there is always a buffer of available capacity available.

 For example, if you have a game server that can support 10 players, and you want to ensure that there are always
 room for at least 5 players across `GameServers` in a `Fleet`, you could use a list-based autoscaler with a buffer size